 The Basic Transfer Process

-To make your transfer process go smoothly, the Department of Electrical and Computer Engineering recommends students majoring in electrical, computer, or software engineering do the following:
+To make your transfer process go smoothly, the Department of Electrical and Computer Engineering recommends students majoring in electrical, computer, software, or cyber security engineering do the following:

 - After being fully accepted to Iowa State University and the College of Engineering, contact the ECpE department’s Student Services Office.
 The academic advisers in this office will review your academic records and estimate how many credits the department will accept into our program.